Buy your "The Turn of the Tide" Now! - Price £9.99 including postage

 Many thanks to my musician friends and family who accompanied me: Nick Pynn, John Rain, Sarah Mooney, Dogan Mehmet, Mannie McClelland, Alex Percy, Tigar Bell, Wayne Killius and Frank Scully.
 I played a Blueridge BR-163 guitar on all tracks except 9 & 12, (Lowden) & 11 (can't remember!)
 I also used a Fylde bouzouki, Gibson F2 mandolin, Hopf classical guitar, Nigel Chippindale's prewar Hohner melodeon, worthless old banjo and worthless old German violin.

 Available to book now for share of door money! (anywhere south of London, or for a fee further afield.)
+We offer a one hour set, or two 45 minute sets.

 See the end of the set and the audience reaction on facebook: Click Here